wp-plugins/countdown-clock/readme.txt

 == Changelog ==

+= 1.2 =
+* Released 08/03/2011
+* Added timezone option

 = 1.1 =
 * Released 03/09/2010
 * Added popular Fireworks design

 = 1.0 =
 * Released 08/02/2010
-* First release  includes two most popular analog and digital clocks
+* First release  includes most layouts

 == Frequently Asked Questions ==

+= How do I customize my event and message? =
+On the control panel select "My Countdown" event type and save the setting.
+A date and text input boxes will appear for your messages.

 = How do I customize the colours? =
 Go to the Appearance->Widgets tab in your wordpress admin panel, and choose click on settings for the countdown clock, select text, border and background colors from the drop downs